rewgs/open-stage-control-ts/resources/docs/docs/widgets/scripting.md

 ----

 #### `get`: `function(id)`
+- `id`: widget `id` as a string.

-Returns the value of the first widget whose id is `"id"`.
+Returns the value of the first matching widget.

 ----

 #### `set`: `function(id, value)`
+- `id`: widget `id` as a string.
+Can be `"self"` to target the host widget directly.
+- `value`: new value for the widget.

-Sets the value of the first widget whose id is `"id"`.
+Sets the value of the first matching widget.
 If the event that triggered the script's execution was initiated by a user interaction, this will make the widget send its value as well.

 ----